25 BEST North Carolina Beaches To Visit (2023)

 Waves

 Waves is an apt name for this outdoor activities hub on the Outer Banks.
-The water and wind combine here to provide endless entertainment, as long as you’re ready to get wet.
+The water and wind combine here to provide endless entertainment if you’re ready to get wet.
 Flanked by a sound, first-time windsurfers can learn the sport’s ins and outs in safe conditions before heading out to the Atlantic Ocean.

 It’s far enough from the North Carolina beaches’ main tourist hubs to offer up a more local flavor, and most of the people you’ll meet here live in the area year-round.
-Choosing to spend your vacation in Waves will help you get a feel for what life is like in the Outer Banks.
+Planning your vacation in Waves will help you understand life in the Outer Banks.

 Kitty Hawk

-The home of flight is on the North Carolina Coastline at Kitty Hawk.
-The Wright Brothers were right to choose the area for its miles of open beaches and a gentle onshore breeze for their experiments, and the town has not forgotten its history as it has developed.
+There’s only one place in the world that can lay claim to “First in Flight,” and that is Kitty Hawk.
+The Wright Brothers choose the area due to its miles of open beaches and the gentle onshore breeze.
+It was the ideal location for their experiments, and since that day, the town has not forgotten its history.

 Duck Beach